-Below, we’ve listed the essential features of each of the HubSpot packages, as well as who these packages tend to be best suited for.
+Below, we’ve listed the essential features of each of the HubSpot Marketing Hub plans, as well as who these plans tend to be best suited for.
 Base your decision on them and the information above, and you’ll be in great shape.

-These packages are great for anyone who is completely new to HubSpot, marketing automation softwares, or inbound marketing in general.
-If you’re just dipping your toes in the water with inbound marketing, these packages are easy-to-use and painless to set up.
+Marketing Hub Free is great for anyone who is completely new to HubSpot, marketing automation software, or inbound marketing in general.
+If you’re just dipping your toes in the water with inbound marketing, this plan is easy-to-use and painless to set up.

-They also allow you to get familiar with HubSpot without diving into a bigger, more expensive package or overly-sophisticated features.
-With Lead Flows, you’ll be able to experience the power of inbound without being overwhelmed by all of the different features of one of the higher HubSpot tiers.
+It also allows you to get familiar with HubSpot without diving into a bigger, more expensive package or overly-sophisticated features.
+With pared-down functionality, you’ll be able to experience the power of inbound without being overwhelmed by all of the different features of one of the higher HubSpot tiers.

 Once you’ve seen the power of what even simple applications of HubSpot can do and are ready to do more, it will be easy and straightforward to upgrade to a higher tier, and you’ll already be familiar with your HubSpot portal!